dmitryduev/DeepStreaks/readme.md

 significantly reduced human involvement in the streak identification process, from several hours to typically under 10 minutes per day.

-As of June 1, 2019 DeepStreaks has discovered 35 near-Earth asteroids.
+DeepStreaks has discovered hundreds of near-Earth asteroids.

 For details, please see [Duev et al., MNRAS.486.4158D, 2019](https://academic.oup.com/mnras/article-abstract/486/3/4158/5472913).

 [arXiv:1904.05920](https://arxiv.org/pdf/1904.05920.pdf)

-Note that this repository contains pre-trained models used in DeepStreaks (total size: ~280 MB).
+Beware that this repository contains pre-trained models used in DeepStreaks (total size: ~280 MB).

 ## Models: architecture, data, training, and performance